apache/whimsy/README.md

    first ("give it five minutes") pass through this.
 If you see promise, come back and complete this step.

+ * Docker users can get up and running by cloning this repository and running the following two commands in that directory:

+        docker build -t whimsy-agenda .
+        docker run -p 9292:9292 whimsy-agenda

 Kicking the tires
 ---